forkcs/bitmex-supervisor/README.md

 supervisor.position = 150
 ```

-If Supervisor is already running, you can use on of provided entry methods
+If Supervisor is already running, you can use one of provided entry methods

 ```python
 supervisor.stop_cycle()